How do you grow your faith?

-God’s Word commands us to come to the obedience of faith (Rom 1:5), (Rom 16:26).
+God’s Word commands all of us to come to the obedience of faith (Rom 1:5; 16:26).
 And what He commands He also gives the ability to perform.
 Hence, God has given the gift of faith to each person (Rom 12:3).
-Therefore, all we need to do is to learn how to use it!
+Therefore, all we need to do is to learn how to exercise it!

 Faith is an act of trust in someone or something.
 Everyone has the ability to apply faith.
-Trusting –
+We all exercise faith –

-- that you will get paid your wage at the end of your weekly or monthly labors
+- that we will get paid our wage at the end of our weekly or monthly labors

-- in your spouse’s faithful love for you
+- in our spouse’s faithful love for us

-- or even that you will wake up in the morning
+- or even that we will wake up tomorrow morning

-are all acts of exercised faith.
+These are all examples of acts of exercised faith.
 Some are exercised consciously while others unconsciously.

 But what does it mean to come to “the obedience of faith”?

-Here are 7 ways which will help guide us back to real saving faith and a life in God.
+Here are 7 ways which will help to guide you to grow your faith, and experience a conscious life in God.

 7 Principles To Obtain & Grow Your Faith